What Is BBC iPlayer?

 of which are located in London and Manchester.
 An added benefit of using CyberGhost is that you can always check which server is online and how many customers are using it.

-Apart from encrypting your traffic with AES-256 cipher, CyberGhost covers OpenVPN, IKEv2, PPTP, and L2TP/IPSec connection protocols.
+Apart from encrypting your traffic with AES-256 cipher, CyberGhost covers OpenVPN and IKEv2 connection protocols.
 It also features DNS and IP leak protection, an automatic killswitch, and a strict no-logging policy.

 CyberGhost allows up to 7 simultaneous connections, which is beyond impressive.
 It supports Windows, macOS, iOS, Android, Linux, Routers, and other platforms.